How Does Stress Affect The Body: Symptoms And Solutions

 • Social withdrawal

 These behaviors can have a negative spiral effect on your life.
-Thus, there are certain underlying causes of family stress that provoke the mood.
-For example, as your withdrawal from friends and family because of stress, you may find that you struggle even more to cope with stress in your life.
-This can lead to additional problems which keep you away from a social activities even more.
+There are certain underlying causes of family stress that provoke the mood.
+For example, as you withdraw from friends and family because of stress, you may find that you have even more difficulty coping with stress in your life.
+This can lead to additional problems which keep you away from a social activity even more.
 This is why it’s important to learn to recognize and healthily address your stress.

-Thankfully there are many things that you can do to address your chronic stress and learn to overcome it.
-This doesn’t mean that you’ll never experience stress again.
+There are many things that you can do to address your chronic stress and learn to overcome it.
+This does not mean that you will never experience stress again.
 Instead, it means that when you do go through stressful situations, you’ll have tips and strategies that you can use to relieve stress and handle it healthily.
+Let’s explore some of these potentially helpful strategies.

 Learn to identify your stress triggers

-When you start to feel stressed, it can be helpful to take time to identify where the feelings are coming from.
-This allows you to begin investigating what you can do to make to address it.
+When you start to feel stressed, it can be helpful to take time identify from where the stressors are stemming; this allows you to begin investigating what you can do to make to address it.

-While there will be some things causing you to stress that you can’t do anything about, there will be some things that you can address.
-For example, if a certain family behavior is causing you to feel stressed, you probably aren’t going to be able to control how they are behaving.
-But you may be able to establish boundaries in your life that stop the other person’s behavior from having as large of a negative consequence on you.
+While there will be some things causing you stress that you might not be able to eliminate or get rid of in the moment, there will be some things that you can mitigate the stressful effects.
+For example, if a certain family behavior is causing you to feel stressed, you probably aren’t going to be able to control how they are behaving, but, you may be able to establish boundaries in your life that stop the other person’s behavior from having as powerful of a negative impact on you.

 There will be some things that you find are short-term stressors.
 But there also might be habits that you identify that are causing you unnecessary stress.
 When you learn where the stress is coming from, you can start to take your first steps to address or remove it.